probcomp/metaprob/README.md

 any running clojure under emacs, restart the REPL, connect to the new REPL, and reload the project.

+## Testing

+There is documentation on the test system and it should be consulted, as it doesn't make sense to repeat all that information here.

+You can run tests either from the shell or from inside Clojure.
+From the Clojure REPL:

+    (require '[clojure.test :refer :all])

+    (run-tests 'metaprob.trace-test)    ;single module

-Because of the constant need to restart, sometimes I lose patience with REPL-based debugging and work exclusively from the shell, by writing and debugging tests (in concert with writing and debugging the main code).
-This is nice because all files are freshly loaded every time.
-The downside is an overhead of a couple of seconds for every time you want to run a test, and slogging through long backtraces to figure out what went wrong.
+Because of the constant need to restart emacs to fix weird problems that are hard to figure out, sometimes I lose patience with REPL-based debugging and work exclusively from the shell, by writing and debugging tests (in concert with writing and debugging the main code).
+This is nice because all files are freshly loaded every time, so you assured of a clean environment.
+The downside is an overhead of maybe 3-5 seconds for every time you want to run a test, and slogging through long backtraces to figure out what went wrong.

+From the shell: tests for all modules in the project:

+    lein test

+Just one module at a time:

+    lein test metaprob.trace-test

+Don't forget the `-test` in the module names!
+I have spent a long time being confused, first because I hadn't realized the `-test` was needed, and later because I just forgot it.

+Tests are all in the `test/metaprob/` directory.
+The tests for `src/metaprob/x.clj` are in `test/metaprob/x_test.clj`.

+I like for tests that reside in the test system to run quickly.
+It's good to run all the tests frequently, and if this were a slow operation I would be put off and would run them less often.

+## Running code directly from the shell using the `-main` feature

+Rather than use the REPL or the test system I sometimes just put code in the `-main` function in some file e.g. `main.clj` and invoke it directly from the shell:

+    lein run -m metaprob.oopsla.main

+Any command line arguments become arguments to the `-main` function.

 ## Reference manual, not